Ibrahim Adil Shah II: Regency (1580–1590)

-De facto rulers

 Chand Bibi challenged Kishvar Khan, who had her imprisoned at the Satara fort and tried to declare himself the king.
 However, Kishvar Khan was already unpopular among the rest of the generals.
 He was forced to flee when a joint army, led by General Ikhlas Khan, marched to Bijapur.
 The army consisted of forces of three Habshi nobles: Ikhlas Khan, Hamid Khan and Dilavar Khan.
 Kishvar Khan attacked Ahmednagar unsuccessfully and then fled to Golconda.
 He was killed in exile by a relative of Mustafa Khan.
 Chand Bibi was then declared the regent.

 Ikhlas Khan became regent for a short time, but he was dismissed by Chand Bibi shortly afterwards.
 Later, he resumed his dictatorship, which was soon challenged by other Habshi generals.

-Attack on Bijapur

-Taking advantage of the situation in Bijapur, Ahmadnagar's Nizam Shahi sultan allied with the Qutb Shahi of Golconda to attack Bijapur.
+Taking advantage of the situation in Bijapur, Ahmadnagar's sultan allied with the Qutb Shahi of Golconda to attack Bijapur.
 The troops available at Bijapur were not sufficient to repulse the joint attack.
 The Habshi generals realised that they could not defend the city alone and tendered their resignations to Chand Bibi.
-Abu-ul-Hassan, a Shi'a general appointed by Chand Bibi, called for the Maratha forces in Carnatic.
+Abu-ul-Hassan, a Shi'a general appointed by Chand Bibi, called for the Maratha forces in the Carnatic.
 The Marathas attacked the invaders' supply lines, forcing the Ahmednagar-Golconda allied army to retreat.

 Ikhlas Khan then attacked Dilavar Khan to seize control of Bijapur.
 However, he was defeated and Dilavar Khan became the supreme ruler from 1582 to 1591.
 He was the last regent of Ibrahim.

-Ibrahim Adil Shah's reign
+Unfettered reign (1590–1627)

-The fifth king of the Adil Shahi dynasty is known in Indian history as Jagadguru Badshah.
+Ibrahim II is known in Indian history as Jagadguru Badshah.
 He loved music and played musical instruments.
 For him, the Tanpura personified learning – "Ibrahim the tanpurawala became learned due to grace of god, living in the city of Vidyanagari" (Vidyanagari is the earlier name of Bijapur.)
 He composed poems on his wife Chand Sultana, his Tanpura Motikhan and his elephant Atish Khan.

 Ibrahim II publicly declared that all he wanted was Vidya or learning, music, and Guruseva (serving the teacher).
 He was a devotee of Banda Nawaj, the Sufi saint of Gulbarga.
 He composed a prayer to him to bestow Vidya or learning and charitable disposition.

-He founded a new township at Navraspur to give concrete shape to his idea of a musical city.
+He founded a new township at Nauraspur to give concrete shape to his idea of a musical city.
 He had a temple built inside the precincts of the palace that still exists.

 Bijapur attracted the period's best musicians and dancers because the king was famous as a great connoisseur and patron of music.

 He spoke Marathi, Dakhani, Urdu and Kannada languages fluently, and like his predecessors, employed several Hindus in top posts.